TareqAli-CS/linked-list/README.md

 # Linked-List
-simple examples on linked list using c++
+simple examples on linked-list using c++